cyph/sphincs.js/README.md

 compiled to pure JavaScript using [Emscripten](https://github.com/kripken/emscripten).
 A simple wrapper is provided to make SPHINCS easy to use in Web applications.

+N.B.
+Unless interoperability with other SPHINCS implementations is a hard requirement, it is recommended to use [supersphincs.js](https://github.com/cyph/supersphincs.js) instead of this.

 ## Example Usage

 	var keyPair		= sphincs.keyPair();